1809-1930: History Of Hospitals In Michigan

 In 1894, the name was changed to Butterworth Hospital in memory of the man whose generous gifts had made possible the erection of the hospital.

-A training school for nurses was established in 1890, and since that time 480 graduates have gone forth.
-Many of the graduate are filling important positions in institutions, public health, and every other nursing endeavor.
+A training school for nurses was established in 1890, and since that time it has produced 480 graduates.
+Many of the graduate serve important positions in institutions, public health, and every other nursing endeavor.
 The missionary spirit has taken our graduates to many of the foreign fields, as Arabia, Abyssinia, China, India, Korea, as well as the home missionary fields of Alaska, Kentucky, and New Mexico.
 Several Butterworth graduates served during the Spanish-American War, and many more had a part in the World War.

-To Mr. and Mrs. Lowe’s subscription of $500,000 were added approximately $1,000,000 by the citizens of Grand Rapids.
+To Mr. and Mrs. Lowe’s subscription of $500,000, the citizens of Grand Rapids added approximately $1,000,000.
 Mr. Robert W. Irwin headed the building committee which raised the funds, and to his untiring and well directed efforts should be chiefly credited the success of the movement.
-It made possible the erection of a hospital which was in keeping with the long and sound development of a philanthropic institution of this kind and the needs of a growing, prosperous industrial city.
+The funds made it possible to erect a hospital which was in keeping in line with the long and sound development of a philanthropic institution, along with the needs of a growing, prosperous industrial city.

 St. Mary’s Hospital, at Grand Rapids, is one of the enterprises of the Sisters of Mercy, an order founded in Dublin, Ireland, in 1831, by Mother Catherine McAuley.
 It is the largest of the system of hospitals conducted by this order in the State of Michigan.
 The bringer of the work of the Sisters of Mercy into the American Old Northwest was Mother Mary Joseph Lynch, a woman of rare personality and varied gifts.
 She came to Grand Rapids from Kinsale, Ireland, in 1873.
 Twenty years before she had done a nurse’s service in the Crimean War, where she was intimately associated with Florence Nightingale.
 The Sisters of Mercy, coming to Grand Rapids at the request of Rev. J. P. McManus, opened an Academy on South Division Street, and members of their order were the first non-secular teachers of St. Andrew’s School.
 But to Mother Joseph, influenced by her early contact with suffering in Ireland, the care of the sick and the relief of the poor made a more immediate appeal than education did.
 And she took her little community to Big Rapids, where they instituted a hospital for the care of men injured in the lumbering business, ministering to thousands of patients.